study-camp/study-camp.github.io/_posts/firebase/2017-01-31-firebase-camp.md

 share: true
 ---

-Looking to learn about Firebase?
-Here is the proposed curriculum for an upcoming Firebase Camp series.
+This is the broad scope of topics related to Firebase Development.
+The first Firebase Camp will likely cover only a subset of these (e.g., Introductory Firebase) with others being scheduled on demand.

-_Objective_: Get a basic understanding of what Firebase is, and learn how to develop and deploy a real-time reactive application for modern users, on web and mobile platforms.
+ * _Objective_.
+Get a basic understanding of what Firebase is, and learn how to develop and deploy a real-time reactive application for modern users, on web and mobile platforms.

-_Want to be notified when Firebase Camp is scheduled?
-(Sign up here)[http://bit.ly/firebase-camp-2017]_
+ * _Registration_.
+Want to be notified when Firebase Camp is scheduled?
+[Sign up here](http://bit.ly/firebase-camp-2017)

 ## 1. Introductory Firebase